ATOMNFT/Bjorn-s-Workshop/README.md

 <br>

 - [Comments](https://github.com/ATOMNFT/Bjorns-Workshop/tree/main/Comments)
    *Customize the stuff Bjorn says on the screen.
-A step by step guide and some <br> premade comments.json files*
+A step by step guide and a <br> viking themed comments.json file*

 - [Fonts](#fonts)
    *Step-by-step instructions to add fonts and change them.*